lus/hydra-consent/README.md

 Congratulations!
 You successfully set up `hydra-consent`!
 Yes, it was that easy.

-However, if you use Ory Kratos as your identity provider, you may want to include some identity traits in the ID and/or session token(s).
+However, if you use Ory Kratos as your identity provider, you may want to include some identity traits in the ID and/or access token(s).
 The following section will explain how this is possible.

 ## Kratos identity trait propagation

 **Note:** In order for this to work, do not forget to set the `KRATOS_ADMIN_API` environment variable.

-`hydra-consent` natively integrates with Ory Kratos in order to be able to inject identity traits into the OAuth2 & OIDC ID & session tokens.
+`hydra-consent` natively integrates with Ory Kratos in order to be able to inject identity traits into the OAuth2 & OIDC ID & access tokens.
 It will search for values set in the `lus/hydra-consent` extension field for every trait defined in the **identity schema**.